 French niche line established in 1994 by Catherine Fructus and specializing in perfumes, herbal products and home fragrances.

 See reviews for Esprit de Chine, Esprit de Cuir & Esprit de Chypre.

-Where to buy: online at luckyscent in the US, or from the website (see below) in France.
+Where to buy: From the website (see below) in France.

 Perfume oils, including Egyptian Goddess.